 This bill aims to provide financial relief to low-income residents in New Jersey by allowing local units and authorities to reduce water, sewer, and stormwater fees based on specific eligibility criteria tied to household income levels.
 It mandates that county and municipal sewerage authorities, municipal authorities, and local units operating water supply facilities establish reduced rates for individuals whose income is at or below a certain percentage of the federal poverty guidelines.
-The bill requires these authorities to adopt procedures for determining eligibility, publicize the availability of fee reductions, and ensure that any reductions are financially supported by sufficient unrestricted net position in their budgets.
-Additionally, it appropriates $200,000 to support these initiatives.
+The bill requires these authorities to adopt procedures for determining eligibility and to publicize the availability of fee reductions.
+Additionally, it stipulates that local authorities must demonstrate sufficient unrestricted net position in their budgets to offset potential revenue losses from these reductions and allows them to seek approval from the Director of the Division of Local Government Services for funding from enterprise funds.

 Statutes affected: Introduced: 40:14A-4.2, 40:14A-8, 40:14B-21, 40A:26B-8, 40A:4-35.2, 40A:5A-10.1, 40:62-83.2, 40:14A-21, 40:14B-42